September skies of the Gulf Coast

-From the Dipper’s handle, we “arc” southeast to bright orange Arcturus, the brightest star of Spring.
+From the Dipper’s handle, we “arc” southeast to bright orange Arcturus, the brightest star of Spring, and still well up in the western twilight.
 Spike south to Spica, the hot blue star in Virgo.
-Brilliant Venus passes above Spica on September 5.
-Note that Spica is now low in the southwest, and by September’s end, will be lost in the Sun’s glare due to our annual revolution of the Sun making it appear to move one degree per day eastward.
+Spica is now low in the southwest, and by September’s end, will be lost in the Sun’s glare due to our annual revolution of the Sun making it appear to move one degree per day eastward.

 To the south, Antares marks the heart of Scorpius.
-It appears reddish (its Greek name means rival of Ares or Mars to the Romans) because it is half as hot as our yellow Sun; it is bright because it is a bloated red supergiant, big enough to swallow up our solar system all the way out to Saturn’s orbit.
+It appears reddish (its Greek name means rival of Ares or Mars to the Romans) because it is half as hot as our yellow Sun.
+It is bright because it is a bloated red supergiant, big enough to swallow up our solar system all the way out to Saturn’s orbit.
 Near the tail of the Scorpion are two fine open clusters, faintly visible to the naked eye, and spectacular in binoculars.
 The clusters lie to the upper left of the bright double star that marks the stinger in the Scorpion’s tail.
 The brighter, M-7, is also known as Ptolemy’s Cluster, since he included it in his star catalog about 200 AD.
-Note both show up well in Dani Trotman’s feature photo for the month.